coatyio/coaty-swift/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+We provide the `HelloWorld` example that is also included in the coaty-js implementation.

+## Documentation

+You can find important design decisions and rational [here](docs/CoatySwiftInternals).

 ## Requirements